jyablonski/AmazonReviewsAnalysis/README.md

 I specifically analyzed the entire dataset for this project using R, including the Tidytext, Tidyverse, and Fpp3 packages.
 Tidytext allows me to perform the Sentiment Analysis portion of the project, and Fpp3 consists of the forecasting packages.

+I also built an interactive [R Shiny Dashboard](https://jyablonski.shinyapps.io/amazon-dashboard/) that allows user to analyze specific products from this particular dataset.

 ## Exploratory Analysis
 This is just a simple (daily) time series of the data, the red lines represent the spikes which typically occur in December & January after the Holiday Season.
 There's also a general upward trend as time increases from Amazon becoming more and more popular over the decade.
 These spikes & the general upward trend are pretty normal & exactly what we would expect to see.